Working behind the scenes, preprofessional majors help athletes and others avoid injury, heal and return to the spotlight

 NORWICH RECORD | Fall 2020

 Sports fans often spot athletic trainers taping athletes’ wrists and ankles before a game—or when they run onto a field or court to attend an injured player.
-“That’s two hours of the entire workweek,” says Prof. Greg Jancaitis, director of the athletic training program at Norwich.
+“That’s two hours of the entire workweek,” says Professor Greg Jancaitis, director of Norwich’s athletic training program.
 “Everything else [is] behind the scenes … consulting with athletes, identifying problems or issues that could become a problem if we don’t address them early on.”

 Advanced degrees are the new professional standard for the next generation of athletic trainers.
 With that in mind, several years ago Norwich laid the foundation to transition its program from a four-year bachelor’s degree to an accelerated five-year master’s program starting in fall 2022.
 Program participants will complete a three-year health sciences major before embarking on a two-year master’s in athletic training degree.